CUCyber/presentations/networking/computer.md

 * managed switches can signal to routers the virtual network to which packets belong

 Note:
-* Manage switches port rules can range from ip's to MAC addresses
+* Manage switches port rules can range from IP's to MAC addresses